cypress-io/cypress-documentation/content/api/commands/mount.md

 <Alert type="warning">

 Cypress does not have a built-in `cy.mount()` command.
-The command must be set up in your `/cypress/support/component.{js/ts}` file.
+The command must be set up in your [support file](/guides/references/configuration#component).
 By default, when you use the Cypress app to configure your project, one will be automatically scaffolded for you in this file.

 This guide covers how to customize the `cy.mount()` command to fit the needs of your app.